Welcome to Water Rangers and Ocean Week Canada!

 Take photos: If there’s something specific, take pictures to give scale and context.
 Photos help you find locations again.

-Air temperature helps us understand context for observations.
+Air temperature helps us understand context for our observations.

 - Take thermometer out.